MicrosoftDocs/Viva/Viva/glint/setup/update-attributes.md

 > [!NOTE]
 > This feature is planned to be available after June 1, 2024.

-Use the **Visibility** setting to edit whether a a custom attribute appears:
+Use the **Visibility** setting to edit whether a custom attribute appears:

 - On a user's profile selected from the People page.
 - In exports of users in a survey cycle.